lvyitian/briar-gtk/README.md

 [_adb_](https://developer.android.com/studio/command-line/adb).
 Note that your smartphone needs to be rooted for this.

+You can either use the script at [tools/copy-db-from-android.sh](tools/copy-db-from-android.sh) or do it manually:

 1. Start _briar-gtk_ and register a dummy account.
 This will create the needed directory structure at _~/.briar/_.
 Close the program afterwards.
 2. Enable _adb_ on your smartphone and give it root permissions.